ssharma2712/Little-Bootstraps/Automatic/README.md

 output_tree    : a character vector specifying the output file name.
 The output is an object of class "phylo"  in ‘.nwk’ format that contains BCLs.
 If output_tree = NULL, the output file name will be 'output_tree_lb.nwk'.

 del            : a numeric value to specify the threshold of the change in the average BCLs for selecting the number of subsamples and replicates.
+The value should be less than 1.
+For example, if a user allows 1% change in average BCLs, the del = 0.01.

 precision      : TRUE/FALSE.
 If TRUE (T), output files are objects of class "phylo"  in ‘.nwk’ format.
 If output_file = NULL, the output file name will be 'output_tree_lb.nwk', and 'output_tree_lb_precision.nwk'
 ```